tiger9800/Data-Science/README.md

 # Data Science
-In this repository, I have projects I have done as a part of Statistical Models for Data Science(COMP 340) class at Rice University.
+In this repository, I have projects I have done as a part of Statistical Models for Data Science class at Rice University.